 - A Treat for Any Time: Breakfast to kickstart your day, a mid-day snack to keep you going, or a dessert to end your evening on a sweet note – this pudding fits right in.

 - Cool Comfort: When those fall cravings hit, but the weather’s not cooperating, this no-cook recipe has your back.
 Relish the warmth of fall flavors without the heat of the oven.

-Ingredients for Pumpkin Pie Chia Pudding
+Ingredients in Pumpkin Chia Pudding

 This nutritious fall chia pudding with pumpkin needs a few basic ingredients.
 It’s super thick because chia seeds can absorb up to 10 times their weight in liquid, and the canned coconut milk makes it incredibly creamy.